ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Lifting straps or also called wrist straps is another alternative for chalk.
 This material is looped around the wrist and wrapped in the bar with the means to help the user in increasing their grip.

-In an event where muscular strength overpowers your gripping capacity and your grip becomes the limiting factor for growth, straps are used as a tool to continue building strength.
+Also used for when muscular strength overpowers your gripping ability and your grip becomes the limiting factor for growth, straps are used as a tool to continue building strength.

 Can I Use Crayola Chalk for Lifting?